Bayesian inference using synthetic likelihood: asymptotics and adjustments: Introduction

 \section{Introduction}

 Synthetic likelihood is a popular method used in likelihood-free inference when the likelihood is intractable, but it is possible to simulate from the model for any given parameter value.
-The method takes a vector summary statistic informative about the parameter and assumes it is multivariate normal, estimating the unknown mean and covariance matrix by simulation to obtain an approximate likelihood function. \citet{price+dln16} provide empirical and preliminary theoretical evidence that Bayesian synthetic likelihood can perform favourably compared to approximate Bayesian computation \citep{sisson2018}, a more mature likelihood-free method that has been subjected to extensive theoretical examination.
-The performance gains of Bayesian synthetic likelihood are particularly noticeable in the presence of a regular, high-dimensional summary statistic.
-Given the promising empirical performance of Bayesian synthetic likelihood, it is important to study its theoretical properties.
+The method takes a vector summary statistic that is assumed to be informative about the parameter and assumes it is multivariate normal, estimating the unknown mean and covariance matrix by simulation to produce an approximate likelihood function. \citet{price+dln16} provide empirical and preliminary theoretical evidence that Bayesian synthetic likelihood (BSL) can perform favourably compared to approximate Bayesian computation \citep[ABC,][]{sisson2018}, a more mature likelihood-free method that has been subjected to extensive theoretical examination.
+The performance gains of BSL are particularly noticeable in the presence of a regular, high-dimensional summary statistic.
+Given the promising empirical performance of BSL, it is important to study its theoretical properties.

+This article makes three contributions.
+First, it investigates the asymptotic properties of synthetic likelihood when the summary statistic satisfies a central limit theorem.
+The conditions required for the results are similar to those in \citet{frazier+mrr18} in the asymptotic analysis of ABC algorithms, but with an additional assumption controlling the uniform behaviour of summary statistic covariance matrices.
+Under appropriate conditions, the posterior density is asymptotically normal and it quantifies uncertainty accurately, similarly to ABC approaches \citep{li+f18b,li+f18a,frazier+mrr18}.

+The second contribution is to show that a rejection sampling BSL algorithm has a non-negligible acceptance probability for a ``good'' proposal density.
+A similar ABC algorithm has an acceptance probability that goes to zero asymptotically, and synthetic likelihood performs similarly to regression-adjusted ABC \citep{li+f18b,li+f18a}.